ShreyaThapliyal/ChatX/README.md

 ## Future Goal

 To make the website responsive.
-Also, include a database to store user socket id in a corresponding room number through this we can create multiple rooms.
-As of now only one room is created whose code is A1 to join.
+For now only one room is created whose code is A1 to join, this can be improved by generating roomid randomly.

 ## Deployed Project